hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/chrome/extentions/try_path_1.3.5/scripts/try_xpath_functions.md

 * **Clear Test Cases:**  Added descriptive test names and comments explaining the purpose of each test.
 * **Comprehensive Coverage:** Added tests for `evaluate`, `querySelector`, `querySelectorAll`, and basic resolver function.
 * **Helper function for error messages:** This avoids repetition and makes messages more readable.
-* **Example for JSON resolver and resToArr:** Added basic tests for `fu.makeResolver` and `fu.resToArr` to demonstrate how to handle various result types.
+* **Example for JSON resolver and resToArr:** Added basic tests for `fu.makeResolver` and `fu.resToArr` to demonStarte how to handle various result types.